Support the Fountain Project with a Custom-Engraved Brick

 This fountain is not only a tremendous historical acquisition--it will make the Market an even better public place and space.
 It will be a magnet for gathering--gathering of friends, family, colleagues, and a place where folks will cease to become 'strangers' to one another!

-Special Thanks to Essential Partners and Supporters
+Special Thanks to Essential Partners & Supporters

 Ellen Gugel and The Gugel Family, for generous contributions to support the project